Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzExpressRouteCircuitConnection.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### EXPRESSROUTECIRCUITCONNECTIONPARAMETER <IExpressRouteCircuitConnection>: Express Route Circuit Connection in an ExpressRouteCircuitPeering resource.
+#### EXPRESSROUTECIRCUITCONNECTION <IExpressRouteCircuitConnection>: Express Route Circuit Connection in an ExpressRouteCircuitPeering resource.
   - `[Id <String>]`: Resource ID.
   - `[AddressPrefix <String>]`: /29 IP address space to carve out Customer addresses for tunnels.
   - `[AuthorizationKey <String>]`: The authorization key.